CaBIG: Open source

 Since 2004, the caBIG program used open-source communities, adapted from other public-private partnerships.
 The caBIG program produced software under contract to software development teams largely within the commercial research community.

 In general, software developed under US government contracts is the property of the US government and the US taxpayers.
 Depending on the terms in specific contracts, they might be accessible only by request under the Freedom of Information Act (FOIA).
 The timeliness of response to such requests might preclude a requester from ever gaining any secondary value from software released under a FOIA request.

 The caBIG program placed the all caBIG software in a software repository freely accessible for download.
 Open source means anyone can modify the downloaded software; however, the licensing applied to the downloaded software allows greater flexibility than is typical.
 An individual or enterprise is allowed to contribute the modified code back to the caBIG program but is not required to do so.
 Likewise, the modifications can be made available as open source but are not required to be made available as open source.
 The caBIG licensing even allows the use of the caBIG applications and components, combined with additions and modifications, to be released as commercial products.
 These aspects of the caBIG program actually encourage commercialization of caBIG technology.

 Results

 In 2008, GlaxoSmithKline announced it would share cancer cell genomic data with caBIG.

 Some private companies claimed benefits from caBIG technology in 2010.

 A caGrid community web site was created in 2007.

 The 1.x version of the core software was added to a GitHub project in mid-2013, under the BSD 3-Clause license.

 It used version 4.03 of the Globus Toolkit, and the Taverna workbench system to manage workflow and the Business Process Execution Language.

 Software called Introduce was developed around 2006.

-Contributors included the Ohio State University Center for Clinical and Translational Science, Duke University, University of Chicago - Argonne National Laboratory, and private companies Booze Allen Hamilton, Ekagra Software Technologies and Semantic Bits.
+Contributors included the Ohio State University Center for Clinical and Translational Science, Duke University, University of Chicago - Argonne National Laboratory, and private companies Booz Allen Hamilton, Ekagra Software Technologies and Semantic Bits.